LLM Configuration

 from neograph import node

-Mode inference still works when llm_config is present — the decorator infers produce from the prompt= and model= kwargs, regardless of llm_config.
+Mode inference still works when llm_config is present — the decorator infers think from the prompt= and model= kwargs, regardless of llm_config.

 Prompt compiler